 Remember that camp is outdoors—think dirt, dust, and lots of outdoor fun—so clothes and shoes will get dirty.
 We do not have laundry facilities available for camper use, so you'll need to pack enough for your camper’s entire stay.

 Please keep in mind that these are general packing lists.
 Upon registering for a camp, you will receive an e-mail with camp-specific items your girl might need.

-Mark everything with camper’s first and last name!
+*Mark everything with the camper’s first and last name!*

 at least one sweater or sweatshirt, one pair of pants, and both warm and cool pajamas.
 Comfortable campers are happy campers!

-Sun exposure—We do everything in our power to prevent campers from getting sunburned, but it still can happen.
+Sun exposure—We do everything we can to prevent campers from getting sunburned, but it still can happen.
 This is why we prohibit tops that expose campers’ shoulders.
 Please ensure any tank tops have wide straps.
-For this reason we also recommend waterproof sunscreen with at least a SPF of 15 to 30.
-Please talk to your camper prior to camp about the importance of reapplying sunscreen regularly and frequently.
+For this reason, we also recommend waterproof sunscreen with at least an SPF of 15 to 30.
+Please talk to your camper before camp about the importance of reapplying sunscreen regularly and frequently.